Reprogramming of second-hand hearing aids!

 Can I use a pair of hearing aids I inherited?

-Often yes, but not always.
+I'd say yes, but not always.
 The hearing aids you received through inheritance (or bought online) may or may not be adequate for your level of hearing loss.
-Also, the prescription that is set in them is unlikely that be fit for you.
-My best advice is to send us your hearing test results (or book an appointment) and send us a picture of the hearing aids in hand so we can provide preliminary feedback.
-If the inherited hearing aids are custom made then there is a very very slim chance that you can use them.
-If they are BTE hearing aids with earmould the hearing aids can be used but you may need to have ear impressions taken from your ears so a custom-made earmould can be made for you.
+Also, the prescription that is set in them is unlikely to be fit for you.
+My best advice is to send us your hearing test results (or book an appointment) and send us a picture of the hearing aids in your hand so we can provide preliminary feedback.
+If the inherited hearing aids are custom, then there is a very, very slim chance that you can use them; for hygiene and also that it is very unlikely that the shape of the in-the-ear hearing aids matches your ear canals.

 Is using a second-hand hearing aid clinically all right?